How Was it for You?

 ‘Intimate, immersive, often moving, How Was It For You? subtly but powerfully subverts complacent male assumptions about a legendary decade.’

-‘Written with verve, wit and empathy, this account of the 1960s skillfully interweaves the lives of individual women with broader social and cultural changes.
+‘Written with verve, wit and empathy, this account of the 1960s skilfully interweaves the lives of individual women with broader social and cultural changes.
 Virginia Nicholson nudges the reader to reconsider the well-beaten tracks and to reflect upon out-of-the-way experiences.
 Best of all, How Was It For You? neither idealises nor excoriates the bouncy, controversial decade.’

 ‘Every baby boomer should read this great and wonderfully revelatory book if only to shout, “Ah yes, that’s exactly what it was like for me!”’